bala1802/LangChain_Experiments/Semistructured-RAG/README.md

 # Summarizer

 The script `summarizer.py` is responsible for generating summaries of both the `Text` and `Tables` extracted during the `Data Extraction` phase.
 This is accomplished using the `OpenAI GPT-3.5-Turbo` large language model, which processes the retrieved content to create concise and informative summaries.

+# Prompts

+The script `prompts.py` contains the necessary prompts used for processing user queries as well as for summarizing the extracted texts and tables.
+These prompts serve as the input instructions for interacting with the language model, guiding it to perform tasks such as query-based retrieval and generating concise summaries of the document’s content.